OrionKai/InferEdge/README.md

 Then run the following command on the shell:
 `./suite.sh`
 Note that elements of this script will require sudo permissions, for example when installing required packages.
-Note that an explanation of the suite's functionality can also be found upon launching the suite and selecting the explanation option.
+Note also that an explanation of the suite's functionality can also be found upon launching the suite and selecting the explanation option.